DLFu/3D-Multi-resolution-Model-for-Diagnosis-of-Multiple-Pathological-Types-on-Pulmonary-Nodules/README.md

 # LICENSE

 Code can only be used for ACADEMIC PURPOSES.
 NO COMERCIAL USE is allowed.
-Copyright © College of Computer Science, Nankai University.
+Copyright © School of Mechanical,Electrical & Information Engineering, Shandong University.
 All rights reserved.